-Push the SCAN tuning button to tune from low to high frequencies and stop at each broadcasting station for 5 seconds.
-Pushing the button again during this 5 seconds period will stop SCAN tuning and the radio will remain tuned to that station.
+Push the Radio SCAN tuning button to tune from low to high frequencies and stop at each broadcasting station/channel for 5 seconds.
+Pushing the button again during this 5 seconds period will stop SCAN tuning and the radio will remain tuned to that station/channel.

-If the SCAN tuning button is not pushed within 5 seconds, SCAN tuning moves to the next station.
+If the Radio SCAN tuning button is not pushed within 5 seconds, SCAN tuning moves to the next station/channel.